Mirag1993/Shiptest-voyko/mod_celadon/docs/CRS/README.md

 - Lights Out: toggle grid cells to turn all lights off.
 Click tiles to flip it and neighbors.
 - Mastermind (Codebook): choose colors to fill buffer (max length ≤ 6), Submit; feedback shows "Right color & position" and "Right color, wrong position".
 - Sudoku 4×4: click non‑fixed cells to cycle 1→4, match solution.
-- Logic (AND/OR/XOR): toggle inputs so current output equals target.
+- Logic (AND/OR/NAND/NOR/XNOR/IMPLIES/EQUIVALENCE): toggle inputs so current output equals target.
 - Topsort (Wiring Order): click nodes to form an order so all edges A→B go from earlier to later.
-Back and Reset available; conflicts listed.
+Back and Reset available; conflicts listed. **ENHANCED** with complex dependency graphs!
+- Cryptogram: decode Dead Space themed words from numerical cipher (A=1, B=2, ..., Z=26).
+Use hints to reveal letters, check your answer.

 ### UI actions (client → server)
 - `begin_simulation`